tiyamishra108/python-programming/README.md

 # python-programming
-this is made for assignment submittion
+this is made for assignment submission of python programming sem-1